Floating lazily in your swimming pool on a Sunday afternoon sounds like a perfect getaway from the hustle and bustle of everyday life.

 4. Pick Your Preferred Design

 Besides colour, the design you opt for plays a crucial role in making your space welcoming.
-From plain to decorative, there are a vast array of options on the market, so make sure you browse properly before settling on one.
+From plain to decorative, there are many options on the market, so make sure you browse correctly before settling on one.

 If you wish to keep the theme minimalistic, consider laying plain-coloured tiles artistically to spruce up the look of your pool.